-TDEC concurs with the selected remedy for MRS-07.
+TDEC reviewed the PP and concurs with the preferred alternative for MRS-08 at the former Spencer Artillery Range.

 Community Acceptance

 A public meeting was held March 20, 2012, to present the 2012 Proposed Plan (Parsons, 2012) and preferred alternative to the community.
 Three comments were received from the community, as discussed in the Responsiveness Summary included in Part 3 of this DD.
 The community accepts the selected remedy.